 Yes!
 A variety of financing options are available for those situations where insurance does not cover breast augmentation.

 We work with four major medical financing companies to help you afford your breast augmentation surgery.

 Breast Augmentation Surgeon, Birmingham MI

-Dr. Ali will offer you a free consultation to assess your needs and explain any factors that affect the cost, including the type of implant, the method used, and any additional costs associated with breast implant surgery, including the operating room, anesthesia, and post-op appointments.
+Dr. Ali will offer you a consultation to assess your needs and explain any factors that affect the cost, including the type of implant, the method used, and any additional costs associated with breast implant surgery, including the operating room, anesthesia, and post-op appointments.